-Possibly the easiest way to find out if a client is cool or warm toned right off the bat!
+Possibly the easiest way to find out if a client is cool or warm-toned right off the bat!
 In your first meeting, be sure to check the color of your client’s veins.
 But, you don’t want to be weird about it—imagine how creeped out you’d be if someone just grabbed your wrist!
-Let you client know what you’re doing—they’ll be impressed by your knowledge of skin and color theory, and they’ll learn a cool trick!
+Let your clients know what you’re doing—they’ll be impressed by your knowledge of skin and color theory, and they’ll learn a cool trick!

 2. The Sun Test

 An easy question to ask, but not always the best factor, is determining a client’s real undertone.
 Basically, if a client tends to burn or go pink in the sunlight, then they are cool-toned.
 If your client mainly tans when they go out in the sun, they’re warm-toned.

 Now, you can take this test with a grain of salt—it comes down to how the client sees themselves, as well as how good their memory is.
 They might have a bit of both areas, which means they fall somewhere in the middle.
 Best to take them onto the next test…